OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 file names should be in quotations and can contain an absolute path or a relative path e.g., “C:\\airfoils\\S809_CLN_298.dat” or “airfoils\\S809_CLN_298.dat”.
-If you use relative paths, it is relative to the location of the current working directory.
+If you use relative paths, it is relative to the location of the file in which it is specified.
 The blade data input files will reference these airfoil data using their line identifier, where the first airfoil file is numbered 1 and the last airfoil file is numbered ``NumAFfiles``.